clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 These real-world challenges are linked by common mechanisms— I study how our time-traveling brains **recall the past** and **predict the future** to update beliefs and guide behavior.
 I also explore how **emotion and motivation** shape how we learn and make decisions.

 My research combines behavioral experiments, brain imaging (fMRI), and large-scale online field studies.
-I curate a metaphorical *intervention toolbox* filled with flexible, generalizable strategies that can enhance **learning, belief updating,** and **behavior change** across domains.
+I curate a metaphorical *intervention toolbox* filled with generalizable strategies that can enhance **learning, belief updating,** and **behavior change** across domains.